SPIN-UMass/IMProxy/README.md

 - The attack algorithms can be found in [`attack algorithms`](./attack%20algorithms) directory.
 - The details of IMProxy countermeasure can be found in [`IMProxy`](./IMProxy) directory.
 - Our dataset of collected traffic and message traces is obtainable at [UMass Trace Repository](https://traces.cs.umass.edu/).
 The documentation for the dataset can be found in [`dataset`](./dataset/).
-- The code for the NDSS Symposium 2020 paper is now available in [`NDSS SYmposium 2020 Paper`](NDSS%20Symposium%202020%20Paper) directory.
+- The code for the NDSS Symposium 2020 paper is now available in [`NDSS Symposium 2020 Paper`](NDSS%20Symposium%202020%20Paper) directory.